What is growth hacking?

 When growth is taken to mean obsessive acquisition, it is extremely short-lived and inefficient.
 Unfortunately, many SaaS companies rely too heavily on acquisition as a growth lever.
 Price Intelligently did a study on growth blog posts to analyze the zeitgeist opinions about SaaS growth and found that the community is disproportionately interested in customer acquisition.

 The 70% of blog posts on growth cater to a large audience in the SaaS community that is looking for better ways to acquire new customers.
 They really should be focusing on retention and monetization if they want to grow faster and more efficiently.
 There are high costs associated with customer acquisition, and as a result, acquisition is nearly half as effective as retention in growing revenue and nearly four times less effective than monetization.
+So, sound retention analysis can provide a better ROI than acquisition.

 The growth strategies that work in SaaS are those that help you better retain customers and better monetize your existing customers.
 Improvements in these areas drive up your revenue: